twitocode/Tantalum/content/Books/Leviathan Wakes.md

 # Narrative Elements:
 Select specific passages that showcase narrative techniques such as parts of a story (exposition, conflict, climax) point of view, characters, dialogue or theme.
 Discuss their significance in shaping the story.

+*Extra*: multiple characters in the story are looking for Julie.
+It is kinda like a murder mystery

 | Narrative  Element | Evidence                                        | Explanation & Analysis                                                                            |
 | ------------------ | ----------------------------------------------- | ------------------------------------------------------------------------------------------------- |